 Wanaka has the smallest vine plantings of all the sub-regions although it has one spectacular vineyard which should not be missed for both it’s incredible views and historic importance (and actually its fantastic annual music festival) – namely Rippon Vineyard.
 (Read our History of Central Otago Vines page to understand the important roll that Rippon played).

 The extensive plantings around the town of Cromwell and along the western shores of Lake Dunstan are very obvious as you drive along the main road.
-The area of Lowburn beneath the high Pisa mountain range produces a distinctively silky seductive style of wine.
+The area of Lowburn, beneath the high Pisa mountain range, produces a distinctively silky seductive style of wine.
 Also look for Wooing Tree wines – situated almost in the heart of Cromwell town as these wines have an interesting heavy and rich style.

 It all started in Alexandra in 1864 with the planting by Frenchman Jean Desire Feraud of his Monte Christo vineyard.
-Although the most southerly of all the Central Otago sub-regions it is often also the hottest.
+Although the most southerly of all the Central Otago sub-regions, it is often also the hottest.
 Both the towns of Alexandra and Clyde (only a few kilometres north of Alex) regularly record the hottest temperatures in New Zealand.

-The landscape is exotic moon-like with his rocky schist outcrops everywhere providing well draining mineral soil.
-What makes the best grape growing conditions however is the extreme variation in temperature between night and day here in the Alexandra sub-region.
+The landscape is exotic and moon-like with rocky schist outcrops everywhere providing well draining mineral soil.
+What makes the best grape growing conditions however, is the extreme variation in temperature between night and day here in the Alexandra sub-region.
 This produces beautifully aromatic, finely structured wines as during the course of the day the intense heat produces high sugar content in the grapes and then the large drop in temperature overnight night preserves the high natural acid content creating an exceptionally balanced fruit.
 (You can read more on the effects of high diurnal temperature variation on our pages about the viticulture process).

 Of course, Alexandra is also home to Black Ridge wineries, the fourth pillar in the history of Central Otago wines and the world’s most southerly vineyard – what a great claim to fame!

 Site selection is critical as it is also the coolest of all the sub-regions which means that grapes ripen here last.
-But the right vineyard in the right hands grows exquisite fruit of great colour and intensity producing a wine of lighter style than the region’s northern cousins but with wonderful finesse evident in the numerous awards won by wineries in the region such as Peregrine, Gibbston Valley Wines (world champion Pinot Noir in 2001), Valli wines, and Chard Farm.
+But the right vineyard in the right hands grows exquisite fruit of great colour and intensity producing a wine of lighter style than the region’s northern cousins but with wonderful finesse, evident in the numerous awards won by wineries in the region such as Peregrine, Gibbston Valley Wines (world champion Pinot Noir in 2001), Valli wines, and Chard Farm.